richelbilderbeek/djog_unos_2018/README.md

 ## Goal

-Colloratively create a game, to be put on, for example, Steam.
+Collaboratively create a game, to be put on, for example, Steam.

 ## Team